+4.13.6 General

-4.13.1 General.
-If a proposed subdivision includes land which is zoned for a commercial or industrial purpose, the layout of the subdivision with respect to such land shall make such provisions as the Planning Commission may require.
+If a proposed subdivision includes land which is zoned for a commercial or industrial purpose, the subdivision's layout regarding such land shall make such provisions as the Planning Commission may require.
 A nonresidential subdivision also shall be subject to all the requirements of site plan approval as set forth in the Atoka Municipal Zoning Ordinance.
 Site plan approval may proceed simultaneously at the discretion of the Planning Commission.
 A nonresidential subdivision shall be subject to all the requirements of these regulations, as well as such additional standards set forth by the Planning Commission, and shall conform to the Land Development Plan, major road plan, and zoning ordinance.